racket/racket/racket/src/README.txt

  Cross-compiling for iOS
 ========================================================================

-[Cross-compilation works for both the BC and CS variants of Racket, but the CS variant currently crashes at runtime.]

 To compile the Racket runtime system as a Framework for iOS, use (all on one line) for BC